 Our consolidated financial statements have been prepared in accordance with GAAP, which requires us to measure financial position and operating results primarily in terms of historic dollars.
 Changes in the relative value of money due to inflation or recession generally are not considered.
 The primary effect of inflation on our operations is reflected in increased operating costs.
 Unlike most industrial companies, our assets and liabilities are primarily monetary in nature.
 Therefore, the effect of changes in interest rates will have a more significant effect on our performance than will the effect of changing prices and inflation in general.
-While interest rates are greatly influenced by changes in the inflation rate, they do not necessarily change at the same rate or in the same magnitude as the inflation, the influence of general and local economic conditions and the monetary and fiscal policies of the United States government, its agencies and various other governmental regulatory authorities.
+While interest rates are greatly influenced by changes in the inflation rate, they do not necessarily change at the same rate or in the same magnitude as the inflation rate.
+Interest rates are highly sensitive to many factors that are beyond our control, including changes in the expected rate of inflation, the influence of general and local economic conditions and the monetary and fiscal policies of the United States government, its agencies and various other governmental regulatory authorities.
 For more information about how we evaluate interest rate risk, please see the section entitled "Quantitative and Qualitative Disclosures about Market Risk - Evaluation of Interest Rate Risk."